MEet the Team

 Ana Maria Stamatescu

-Ana Maria is a second-year medical student at McGill University.
+Ana Maria is a third-year medical student at McGill University.
 She completed the Med-P program at McGill prior to entering medical school.
 She is passionate about RareDIG's mission of being a voice for people with rare diseases, as these patients often face immense hurdles in receiving quality healthcare.
 Ana Maria is excited to join the RareDIG team as VP Finance this year and to contribute to the organization of another enriching RareDIG Day!

 Head of Research Branch